bibanon/bibanon/Encyclopedia/History/People/Admins/Shii.md

 Shii collected all the random stuff he wrote, and some important stories he archived from [[Wikichan]] on this personal wiki.
 His wiki was a direct inspiration for the work of the Bibliotheca Anonoma, and was the only surviving reference to Wikichan, another important inspiration.

-This wiki contains all his personal essays on recent and past events and subjects, along with a collection of bits from Wikichan that would have been forgotten otherwise.
+That wiki contained all his personal essays on recent and past events and subjects, along with a collection of bits from Wikichan that would have been forgotten otherwise.

 Most of his collected stories were already saved and reorganized on the Bibliotheca Anonoma, listed below: